LaVine scores 49, hits late 3 as Bulls beat Hornets 116-115

 CHARLOTTE, N.C.
+(AP) — One night after questioning his relationship with coach Jim Boylen, the Chicago Bulls’ Zach LaVine came through with a big game.

-(AP) — Zach LaVine had a career-high 49 points, including the winning 3-pointer with 0.8 seconds left to give the Chicago Bulls a 116-115 win over the Charlotte Hornets on Saturday night.
+LaVine had a career-high 49 points, including the winning 3-pointer with 0.8 seconds left to give the Bulls a 116-115 win over the Charlotte Hornets on Saturday night.

-LaVine, who questioned his relationship with head coach Jim Boylen the previous night, shot 17 for 28 from the field — including 13 for 17 on 3s to tie an NBA record.
+He shot 17 for 28 from the field, including 13 for 17 on 3s to tie an NBA record.
 Only Golden State’s Stephen Curry and Klay Thompson had previously made 13 from beyond the arc in an NBA game.

+“I’ve always said Zach is a really good guy, and a good person and he wants to do well,” Boylen said.
+“He wants to help the team. … My job is to push the guy to a place he can’t take himself and that happens sometimes with tough conversations, meetings and maybe some uncomfortable moments but that’s what my job is.
+The credit needs to go to him and his focus, energy and his effort.

+“He is always good when we coach him and talk to him.
+He wants to play better, I want him to play better and I am really happy for him.”

 Terry Rozier III had a game-high 28 points for Charlotte.
 Marvin Williams scored 19 of his 21 points in the second half as the Hornets recovered from a 14-point deficit in the first half and led by 11 early in the fourth quarter.
-Devonte Graham added 18 points.

 The Hornets were still ahead by seven at 112-105 with 32.1 seconds left.